anishjha93/zerocode-wiki/New-Wiki-Home-(WIP).md

 Welcome To Zerocode Wiki.
-Use the sidebar on the right to locate a topic or use **"Ctrl+f"** to find a topic 👉
+Use the sidebar on the right to locate a topic or use **"Ctrl+f"** to find a topic. 👉

-If you are not sure where to start, why not take a look at the [What is Zerocode](https://github.com/authorjapps/zerocode/wiki/What-is-Zerocode-testing), then jump to the [Developer's Guide]().
+If you are not sure where to start, why not take a look at the [What is Zerocode](https://github.com/authorjapps/zerocode/wiki/What-is-Zerocode-testing), then jump to the [Developer's Guide]().👇

 Features
 ===